THE NATIONAL ROUNDTABLE

 OTHER KEY MOMENTS

-Ending Poverty in America: A Virtual National Roundtable, co-hosted by the Robert Wood Johnson, Annie E. Casey, and Goodnation Foundations, was held on June 4, 2025, and convened nearly 200 leaders from philanthropy, research, and advocacy across 40 states to address the urgent question: not whether, but how to end poverty in America.
+The first Ending Poverty in America: Virtual National Roundtable, co-hosted by the Robert Wood Johnson, Annie E. Casey, and Goodnation Foundations, was held on June 4, 2025, and convened nearly 200 leaders from philanthropy, research, and advocacy across 40 states to address the urgent question: not whether, but how to end poverty in America.

 The event was anchored by the National Philanthropy Survey on Ending Poverty, which drew responses from over 100 funders, including national philanthropies, community foundations, health conversion foundations, and other place-based funders, representing at least $1 billion in annual grantmaking devoted to anti-poverty efforts.